PhD, U.S. History, University of Wisconsin-Madison, June 2007-August 2012

 Instructor, Center for Talented Youth, Johns Hopkins University Summer Program for Gifted Middle and High School Students

-2003-2004 Research Assistant, American Lives Project, part of the American Culture Studies Program at Washington University in St. Louis, directed by Professor Wayne Fields
+2003-2004 Digitization Assistant, American Lives Project, part of the American Culture Studies Program at Washington University in St. Louis, directed by Professor Wayne Fields.

 2002 Research Assistant, Missouri State Archives